Jerricke/phase-1-project/README.md

 24. Updated combat system/pokemon list to allow swapping active pokemon during combat.

 # Deliverables to work on
-3. Update combat system to prompt user to select other pokemons when active pokemon faints.
+1. Update combat system to prompt user to select other pokemons when active pokemon faints.
+2. Add music for different screens
+3. Add a button to remove pokemons from your list

 # Stertch Deliverables
 1. Create a game start feature where player gets to pick which pokemon to start with.